Rice Calculator

 How much rice do I need per person?

-A standard serving is about 1/4 cup (45g) of uncooked rice per person, which doubles to roughly 1/2 cup cooked.
+A standard serving is about 1/4 cup (45g) of uncooked rice per person, which yields roughly 3/4 cup cooked for long-grain white rice.
 For heartier appetites or rice-based dishes like fried rice or risotto, use 1/3 cup uncooked per person.

 Does rice double in size when cooked?